Turkish Superstitions And What They Mean

 One of the most well-known Turkish superstitions is the belief in the evil eye, known as “nazar” in Turkish.
 It is believed that certain individuals possess the power to cast an evil eye, which can bring harm or misfortune to others.
 To protect against the evil eye, Turks often wear or display blue beads or amulets, known as “nazar boncuk,” which are thought to ward off negative energy.
 It is also common to hear people say “mashallah” or “maşallah” (meaning “God has willed it”) as a way to ward off any potential harm caused by the evil eye.

-See also Exploring The Armenian Heritage In Turkey
+See also The Changing Face Of Theater In Turkey

 2. Friday the 13th